 Suitbert was born to an aristocratic family in Belgium in 1828.
 His father was a Protestant and his mother a devout Catholic who insisted her eight children be raised in the Church.
 Suitbert’s father died when he was only eight years old.
 A few years later he accompanied his uncle on a tour of Europe, which was a common practice for aristocratic children so they could both learn and determine which field they wished to study at the university.
 Suitbert chose medicine and studied at medical schools in Naples, Rome, and Genoa becoming a practicing physician.
 Not content with being a doctor of the body, Suitbert felt the calling to also become a doctor of the soul.
 He began his studies for the priesthood at a seminary in Ghent which greatly pleased his devout mother who sadly did not live to see him ordained.
 His mother’s death left him with a vast inheritance.

 Perhaps the most impressive quality of Suitbert was his generosity.
 He did not settle for a comfortable priesthood in Belgium with his parent’s wealth but generously answered the call in 1854 to come to the United States—a mission field in great need of priests.
-German-speaking priests were especially in demand to minister to the many German immigrants settling the farmlands of the American MidWest.
+German-speaking priests were especially in demand to minister to the many German immigrants settling the farmlands of the American Midwest.

 It is not known when or where Fr.
 Mollinger was ordained, but it is clear that by 1859 he was working in the Diocese of Erie.
 After a dispute with his bishop, Fr.
 Mollinger decided to join the Diocese of Pittsburgh.
 The first record of him serving in this diocese comes from the baptismal registry of one of the early parishes in which he served.
-He would eventually be assigned as pastor of Most Holy Name in the Troy Hill neighborhood of Pittsburgh.
+He was eventually assigned as pastor of Most Holy Name in the Troy Hill neighborhood of Pittsburgh.
 It was there that he would amass his famous collection of relics.

 Fr.
 Mollinger left Europe in a time of revolutionary upheaval.
 The Ancien Régime recognizing the natural cohesion between altar and throne was rebelled against by various nationalist movements.
 Modern nation-states began to replace old kingdoms.
 The new governments in Italy and Germany were particularly suspicious of the Church and confiscated much of its property.
 Many relics were destroyed, lost, or later appeared in pawn shops as a result of this turmoil.